-If you're sick, or have a compelling emergency that prevents you from turning in the homework on time, email Prof. Charles Hua.
+If you are sick, or have a compelling emergency that prevents you from turning in the homework on time, inform TA.

 If you believe an error has been made in the grading of an assignment, bring it to the attention of your TA within ONE WEEK of its return.